-- Landowner consent. - The applicant's most recent certified (signed by the club Treasurer) or audited Statement of Financial Performance (Income and Expenditure Statement) and/or Statement of Financial Position (Balance Sheet) covering a period of 12 months. - Ouotes - Photographs and appropriate evidence of the current state of the facility. - Evidence of major funding contributions (e.g. local council minutes/report confirming contributions, letter from local council CEO, and/or club bank statements). - Plans infrastructure blueprints, aerial imagery of site (current and proposed), schematic specific plans e.g. lighting charts including lux levels.

-- SSO support form. - Local council support form. - Comprehensive in-kind voluntary labour and/or materials breakdown (where applicable). - Letters of support from organisations that clearly indicate how the user group will either support and/or benefit from the project. - Project management plan/framework (where applicable). - Relevant sections of local council reports/plans/strategic documents/community consultation that support the project.
+- · Landowner consent. - The applicant's most recent Statement of Financial Position (Balance Sheet) and/or Statement of Financial Performance (Income and Expenditure Statement) covering a period of 12 months.
+Statement(s) must be either audited, certified (signed by the club Treasurer) or electronically certified within the application form by an authorised member of the organisation. - Quotes - Photographs and appropriate evidence of the current state of the facility. - Evidence of major funding contributions (e.g. local council minutes/report confirming contributions, letter from local council CEO, and/or club bank statements). - Plans infrastructure blueprints, aerial imagery of site (current and proposed), schematic specific plans e.g. lighting charts including lux levels. - SSO support form. - · Local council support form. - Comprehensive in-kind voluntary labour and/or materials breakdown (where applicable). - Letters of support from organisations that clearly indicate how the user group will either support and/or benefit from the project. - Project management plan/framework (where applicable). - Relevant sections of local council reports/plans/strategic documents/community consultation that support the project.